 or as a busybody in other people’s matters

 Peter says, “Do nothing that would give your enemies an excuse to attack your Christianity, even to the extent of meddling in other people’s business.”
-Some people love to meddle in others’ affairs.
+Some people love to intrude in others’ affairs.
 This person is a self-appointed overseer of other people’s business.
 These people love to run the lives of other people.
 They interfere in business not their own.

 We have more busybodies in church than murders.
 We have more busybodies than thieves.
 We have more busybodies than evildoers.
 Do you make it a practice to stick your nose in other people’s business?
 Some people tell others how to raise their children when they have brats of their own.

 The Bible speaks to the issue of meddling in the affairs of others in a couple of other passages:

 1 Th 4:11-12, “That you also aspire to lead a quiet life, to mind your own business, and to work with your own hands, as we commanded you, that you may walk properly toward those who are outside, and that you may lack nothing.”